leouieda/aogs2018-gmtpython/README.md

 ## Notes

-I used the fonts Roboto Mono for code and Roboto for headings and text.
+I used the fonts Roboto Mono for code, Roboto for headings, and Barlow for other text.
 All can be downloaded from [Google Fonts](https://fonts.google.com/).

 The poster was made using [Inkscape](https://inkscape.org/).